Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 5. You should receive a `HTTP/1.1 200 OK` message.

 ## Step 6.
-Finalize your Configuration and Verify Kong was Successfully Installed
+Finalize your Configuration and Verify Kong is Successfully Installed

 ### Enable and Configure Kong Manager